 In my opinion these are both a blessing and a curse.
 Many business people prefer to travel casually if they can but may have to attend a big event in the evening and will need their black tie wear, or a business suit.

 These are ideal for this as they will fit into the cabin.
 Many, but not all of them also have other pockets that will hold shoes and other items.

 I prefer those but they are slightly more expensive than a standard suit bag.
-The one in the picture is a good example and is called the Cabin Max.
-This one also works well for dresses.
+The one in the picture is a good example and is called the Zegur garment bag.
+This one also works well for up to 3 suits or dresses.

 Durability and Up to the Job

-I see it every single time that I travel.
+We see it every single time that we travel.
 There are business people with cases almost as old as the owner and coming apart at the seams.
-I have also witnessed those coming apart and it is not a pretty sight I assure you.
+We have also witnessed those coming apart and it is not a pretty sight we assure you.
 These do get a lot of abuse as they are dragged through the rain, kicked under tables and shoved into the overhead cabins.